 - If, despite your efforts, some of your guests have had too much to drink, drive them home, arrange for a ride with another guest who hasn’t been drinking, call a taxi, or invite them to stay over.

-Keep this information in mind as you sit back, enjoy July 4 and the freedom of our country by staying safe and having fun with your loved ones.
+Keep this information in mind as you sit back, enjoy July 4 by staying safe and having fun with your loved ones.